ShinyCode/keybender/README.md

   - [Saving and Loading Your Workspace](#id-saving-loading)
 - [Gallery](#id-gallery)
 - [Licenses & Dependencies](#id-licenses)

+## <div id='id-features'/>Features
+At the most basic level, **Keybender** allows you to use any computer keyboard as a MIDI controller, replacing the need for any often-expensive additional hardware.
+On top of this, **Keybender** provides three key features:

+1. **Live performance.** This feature is most similar to a traditional instrument, and can be accessed by simply pressing keys on your keyboard.
+With a full range of 51 notes, this is perfect for both solo performance and accompaniment.
+2. **Track recording.** This feature allows you to record and save MIDI tracks for later use.
+The track length, voice, and quantization are all customizable, allowing for great control over the recorded track.
+3. **Live song playback.** This feature allows you to assemble a song on the fly by loading and queueing tracks into the 14 available playback channels.
+Playback can be used in tandem with live performance and recording, giving you the freedom to improvise to your heart's content.

 ## <div id='id-setup'/>Setup
 The following sections detail how to set up Keybender on your system, as well as any 3rd-party software needed to boost performance.
 As of current, **Keybender** has only been tested on Microsoft Windows.